Special EP-250/6 furnace for processing radioactive waste developed at PO Mayak

-Rosatom Head Likhachev: Our task is to fully recycle spent nuclear fuel
+Rosatom Head Likhachev: Our task is the complete processing of spent nuclear fuel

-Specialists from the Mayak Production Association (PO) (Ozersk, Chelyabinsk Region) have launched an EP-250/6 furnace for processing (vitrification) radioactive waste, Rosatom's press service reported.
+Specialists from the Mayak Production Association (Ozersk, Chelyabinsk Region) launched the EP-250/6 furnace for processing (vitrification) radioactive waste, the Rosatom press service reported.

-Rosatom Head Alexey Likhachev participated in the technological launch ceremony via video link.
-He reminded that Russia is developing a closed nuclear fuel cycle system.
+Rosatom Head Alexey Likhachev participated in the technological launch ceremony of the furnace via video link.
+He recalled that Russia is developing a closed nuclear fuel cycle system.
 The EP-250/6 furnace, created at PO Mayak, is part of this ambitious program, Likhachev emphasized.

-Our most important task is to recycle spent nuclear fuel (SNF) as fully as possible.
+Our most important task is the most complete processing of spent nuclear fuel (SNF).
 We extract all useful substances from it, put them into secondary circulation, and reliably store everything that cannot be used.

 Alexey Likhachev, Head of Rosatom